echoloyuk/lite-piano/README.md

 ### `oneShot(step, octave, alter)`

-This function returns an audio source object.
-This function will play a pitch sound.
+This function returns an audio source object, and play a pitch sound.
 Step indicates the tone name, respectively: C, D, E, F, G, A, B.
-Octave represents octave, the standard piano key C has an octave of 4, a maximum of 8, and a minimum of 0.
-When alter is 1, it indicates an upgrade, for example: C#, F#, etc. The up tone is the black key on the piano.
+Octave represents octave, max is 8, and min is 0. eg. The standard piano key C has an octave of 4 And alter = 1 indicates an alter step tone, for example: C#, F#, etc. Usually, The alter tone is the black key on the piano.

 ```
 piano.oneShot('C', 4, 0);